psathyrella/partis/manual.md

 It is built on top of the [ham](https://github.com/psathyrella/ham) HMM compiler, and also uses the [ighutil](https://github.com/cmccoy/ighutil) set of Smith-Waterman annotation tools.
 Partis is free software under the GPL v3.

-This manual is organized into the following sections: Quick Start, if you want to start doing things without understanding what they do; Installation; Subcommands, a rundown on each of the actions `partis.py` can run; and Higher Abstractions, for a description of scripts that automate a number of `partis.py` actions.
+This manual is organized into the following sections: Quick Start, if you want to start doing things without understanding what they do; Installation; Subcommands, a rundown on each of the actions `partis.py` can run; Parallelization; and Higher Abstractions, for a description of scripts that automate a number of `partis.py` actions.
 There are also many flags and optional parameters; unless mentioned below these are (tautologically) beyond the scope of this manual.
 Details concerning their purpose, however, may be gleaned by means of the following incantation `./bin/partis.py --help`.
 In general, we will assume that the reader is familiar with the [paper](TODO add a link) describing partis.